mathworks-ref-arch/matlab-dockerfile/MPM.md

   To install these support packages within MATLAB, see [Get and Manage Add-Ons](https://www.mathworks.com/help/matlab/matlab_env/get-add-ons.html).

+- On Windows, uninstalling products that were installed using `mpm` is not supported.

 ## Feedback and Support

 If you encounter a technical issue or have an enhancement request, create an issue [here](https://github.com/mathworks-ref-arch/matlab-dockerfile/issues).

 ## Changelog

+### 2023.12.1 - December 14, 2023
+- **Added**: Support for Windows
+- **Added**: Support for macOS

 ### 2023.10.0.1 - October 26, 2023
-**Added:** Major new features
-  - Install hardware and software support packages.
+- **Added**: Install hardware and software support packages.
-  - Install required products automatically.
+- **Added**: Install required products automatically.
 For example, if you specify `--product Simulink`, then `mpm` installs both Simulink and the required product MATLAB.
-  - Install products by specifying options in an input file.
+- **Added**: Install products by specifying options in an input file.

 ### 2023.9 - September 13, 2023